Qumulo/getting-started-guide/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 ## To Install VPN Keys from a Node
-{% include note.html content="On macOS and Linux, you can use the `scp` and `ssh` tools.
+{% include note.html content="On macOS and Linux, you can use SCP and SSH.
 On Windows Server 2022, Windows Server 2019, and Windows 10 (build 1809 and higher), we recommend [installing OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)." %}

 {{page.varCopyFile}}

-1. To copy the VPN key files to one of your nodes, run the `scp` command.
+1. To copy the VPN key files to one of your nodes, use SCP.
 For example:

    ```bash
    scp /my-path/* admin@{{site.exampleIP0}}:~/
    ```

-1. To connect to the node to which you copied the VPN key files, run the `ssh` command.
+1. To log in to the node to which you copied the VPN key files, use SSH.
 For example:

    ```bash
    ssh admin@{{site.exampleIP0}}